FlyingUnicornSF/binaryTrees/README.md

 ## Another Good Reference for BST in JavaScript
 This guy has everything in JS (except verify if it's a BST or not) [It's a good Read](https://khan4019.github.io/front-end-Interview-Questions/bst.html).
 One thing I'm not happy about his page is that code is missing documentation.

-I think details of what makes a good code better than what noobs (like myself...) make are not taught thought anything besides "work experience".
-You have to ~~force~~ have a really good programmer sit with great patient to show you and explain a thing or two.

-I tried to capture them as much as I can in the documentaion.
+I tried to document as much as I can.
 Good example would be:
 ## Example 2 - buildBST
 Use of "true" as a paremeter for while loop.
 It's really easy to use "true", but after it kickes you out (return) from the loop, you can't use it for anything else.
 If you want to use parentNode/currentNode value for something else, you want to use some other parameter (buildBST.js has a value set to true, false. khan4019 uses currentNode).